Apply for VetLEAD

 - Each reference must fill out a standardized evaluation form.

 The VetLEAD application review is extensive and consists of several evaluation steps.
-Applications will be evaluated for academic standing once spring semester grades are posted (late May, 2019).
-Eligible candidates will be invited to interview at the University of Minnesota in July, either in person or via video conference.
+Applications will be evaluated for academic standing once spring semester grades are posted (late May 2020).
+Eligible candidates will be invited to interview at the University of Minnesota in June or July, either in person or via video conference.
 Students not selected for the VetLEAD program may still apply to the CVM at a later date through the traditional admissions process.